ccollihoo/machines/README.md

 * all other users get the role "Viewer";
 * to edit dashboards, set role to "Editor" -> two options: indivudually or global
 * individually: go to user administration ("Edit user") and set role there
 * globally: edit /etc/grafana/grafana.ini (it's also provided here in ansible role)
+* "Read-Only Editor":
+    * user has right to change certain boards, but can't set up new ones
+    * user can create new "organizations"
+* "Admin" - "organization admin":
+    * it can be the overall admin or an "organization admin"
+    * the organization admin only can handle organizational dashsboards
+    * it also can add new data sources